BDC Hamburger Icon

 Open row

-Business owners often say their company’s most valuable asset is their people, those who carry out the organization’s everyday operations.
-If that’s the case, it makes sense that employers place high importance on the team that manages and maintains the company’s human capital – the human resources department.
+Business owners often say their company’s most valuable asset is its people, those who carry out the organization’s everyday operations.
+If that’s the case, it makes sense that employers place high importance on the team that manages and maintains the company’s human capital — the human resources (HR) department.
 While HR was once seen as an afterthought, employers today realize HR professionals are integral to a company’s success.

 HR decisions that affect your company

-HR professionals are typically responsible for a myriad of business- and employee-related functions, and how they handle those functions can significantly impact a business – good or bad.
-Although numerous decisions HR managers make day in and day can affect your company, here are four major ones to consider.
+HR professionals typically are responsible for a myriad of business and employee-related functions and how they handle those functions can impact a business significantly — for good or for bad.

 1. Deciding who to hire

-Your HR department is largely responsible for deciding who to hire.
-While the ultimate decision may fall to a particular leader, HR professionals are the ones who go through résumés, evaluate candidates, and recommend the best applicants for the job.
+Your HR department is mainly responsible for deciding who to hire.
+While the ultimate decision may fall to a particular leader, HR professionals are the ones who go through résumés, evaluate candidates and recommend the best applicants for the job.
 When the recruiters on your HR team identify the top person for the role, your company reaps the rewards.
 You get a new employee who is qualified and eager to contribute to your organization.

 However, when a new hire doesn’t work out and either leaves voluntarily or has to be terminated, this can cost you a lot of money.
 The resources already spent on hiring and training are lost, with more money going on the line to hire the next recruit.
 These are not the only costs, either.
-Morale and productivity also suffer, as other employees must put their work aside to cover the missing person’s duties.
+Morale and productivity also suffer as other employees must put their work aside to cover the missing person’s duties.
 If the terminated employee dealt harshly with customers, some of those customers may never return.
 In other words, the person your HR department recommends you hire can make or break your business.

 FYIDid you know